eswan0962/icecauldron.github.io/blog.md

 -------------------------------------------------------------------------------------------------------------------------
 ###### 12.25.2020

+## Mesopotamian relgious phases

+Phase 1 (4000 BC) - deities mainly focus on basic human needs for survival./n Phase 2 (3000 BC) - the divine hierarchy became more structured./n
+Phase 3 (2000 BC) - the gods worshipped by an individual person and gods associated with peasants became more prevalent./n Phase 4 (1000 BC) - gods became closely associated with specific human empires and rulers./n

 ## Q & A

 _If I were a super villian what be my motive for villany?
 What would tempt me to that path?
 (If I believed in villanous acts)_